MohamedNumair/LineCableModels.jl/docs/src/conventions.md

 #### Common mistakes to avoid

-Double-check your docstrings to avoid these common errors:
+Double-check the docstrings to avoid these common errors:

 - **Missing `@doc` for constructors:** ALL constructors require the `@doc` macro before their definition.
 - **Incorrect struct field docstrings:** Use single-line `"..."` *above* the field, not block `"""..."""` quotes or inline `#` comments.